vuminhtue/SMU_Workshop_Linux/_episodes/03-Files_Directories.md

 Now, if you type `ls`, you should see `linux_workshop` lited among the contents of your home directory.

-The next command that we will discuss is `cd` ("change directory"), which changes our location to a different directory, so we are no longer located in our home directory.
-Let's enter the directory we have just created:
 ~~~
 $ cd linux_workshop
 ~~~